Struggling with stress, worry or anxiety? Don't go it alone. We're here to help.

 - Have a concern about a friend or family member and would like ideas about what to do.

 Interested in getting connected to Counseling and Psychiatric Services located at the College of Engineering and Applied Science or the main CAPS location?
-Dr. Daniel Raedel, the college’s embedded therapist, is available to discuss options for mental health services.
+The college’s embedded therapist, or any other CAPS counselor, is available to discuss options for mental health services.

 Resources for Everyone